-Experimenting with these alternative dialogue tag punctuations can be a great way to stretch your comfort zone as a writer.
+Experimenting with alternative dialogue tag punctuation can be a great way to stretch your comfort zone as a writer.
 However, clarity for the reader should always be at the forefront of your mind.

 These two alternative punctuation methods are fun to work with, but they are very experimental and an unusual choice in modern literature.
 In professional writing, both fiction and non-fiction, quotation marks are the universal standard.

 Other words for “said” when writing dialogue